Skip to main content

 The Verdict

 If you're an Apple-ecosystem student running a MacBook and an iPhone and you've shortlisted the AirPods Max USB-C, this is a sensible pick for that setup.
 The DGH Cost-per-Year-of-Use Score reaches 8.7 — $83 per year over 3 years with strong resale recovery.
-Tom's Guide and The Strategist both rank this the Apple-ecosystem pick of 2026.
+Tom's Guide and RTINGS both rank this the Apple-ecosystem pick of 2026.

 Best DGH Cost-per-Year-of-Use: Sennheiser Momentum 4